better-xcloud/docs/docs/features.md

   - Increase/decrease the quality of the stream to your liking.
 Only works in Chrome/Edge/Kiwi...
   - Comparison video with the setting ON & OFF: https://youtu.be/-9PuBJJSgR4
   - By default (for compatibility reasons) xCloud only uses high quality codec profile when you use Tizen TV or Chrome/Edge/Chromium browser on Chrome/MacOS.
 Enable this setting will give you the best experience no matter what platform & browser you're on.

+### 🛋️ Enable local co-op support
+  - Allow playing local co-op on xCloud and Remote Play
+  - Check [this page](local-co-op.md) for more info

+### 🎮 Fortnite: force console version
+  - Allow playing the `Save the World` mode on mobile

 ### Enable volume control feature
 !!! warning